acourtneybrown/dotfiles/README.md

 # enable SSH agent in 1Password
 # enable cli integration in 1Password

-./script/bootstrap # optional dotdrop profiles to add for machine, like "confluent" or "home"
+./script/bootstrap # optional dotdrop profiles to add for machine, like "confluent" or "personal"
 ```

 ## Operations performed